A Step by Step Guide to Airsoft for Beginners

 For those common with these terms this will be very basic:

 These are handheld airsoft guns that can be operated with a single hand if needed.
 They are generally the smallest of airsoft guns and will almost always be found in single-shot formats.
+Check out top 5 airsoft pistols rated by our experts.

 These are longer airsoft guns that require both hands to wield.
 These can be single-shot long-range items (as in a sniper rifle build) to automatic or selected burst fire modes.
 There is the greatest variation in rifles and most guns fall under this term.
+Here are top 5 airsoft rifles of 2022.

 Items like a Bullpup style rifle or a submachine gun are also pretty common but may not fit snugly under rifle or pistol terminology.
 These are usually built around a specific role or purpose.